torigai/ksbib/README.md

 ## Installation

-Download all files and enter the source folder `YourPathTo/ksbib/`.
+Download, unzip and enter the main directory, for instance `ksbib-v1.0.0/`.
 If you have `nw-gyp` not yet installed, do

 `npm install -g nw-gyp`